Showing posts with label dispersal. Show all posts

 Wars of depopulation serve to prevent Malthusian disasters such as general famine.
 The sadness cycle is a form of altruism that facilitates this depopulation by making a portion of the population sad and suicidal and the remainder contemptuous and entitled.
 The contemptuous ones take everything the sad ones have, ultimately their lives, and the sad ones let them.

-If the sacrificial lambs were fighting what is essentially a form of cannibalism tooth and nail, the transfer of property would leave the heritors with many injuries, which would defeat the purpose of the whole process, which is to leave the residual population stronger and healthier than before under conditions of restricted food supply.
-However, always bear in mind that the sad ones and the contemptuous ones are playing two roles within the same adaptation; if you can play one role, you can play the other.
-However, if you unfortunately carry some unfavorable mutation, you will be predisposed to the sad role.
-This is another way the adaptation leaves the population more robust than before.
+If the sadness signalers were fighting tooth and nail, the transfer of property would leave the contempt signalers with many injuries, which would defeat the purpose of the whole process, which is to leave the residual population stronger and healthier than before under conditions of restricted food supply.
+However, the sad ones and the contemptuous ones are playing two roles within the same adaptation, and if you can play one role, you can play the other.

 Since no altruism can evolve in the presence of selfishness unless the altruists are only altruistic to other altruists, a signaling cycle is required to lock the altruists together to the exclusion of non-altruists.
 Thus, sadness induces contempt and contempt induces sadness, and so on in a vicious cycle leading to the complete destruction of the sad ones and the transfer of all their property specifically to the contemptuous ones.
 This dynamic could be the origin of elder abuse and clinical depression.